 Q. What if my parents do not contribute towards my education?

 A. In order to file the FAFSA as independent, the Federal Regulations require students to state "YES" to any of the following:(Please see the FAFSA notes for some of the questions)

 - Were you born before January 1, 1991?

 - At the beginning of the 2014-15 school year, will you be working on a master's or doctorate program (such as an MA, MBA, MD, JD, PhD, EdD, graduate certificate, etc.)?

 - As of today, are you married?
 (Also answer "YES" if you are separated but not divorced.)

 - Are you currently serving on active duty in the U.S. Armed Forces for purposes other than training?

-- Do you have children who receive more than half of their support from you between July 1, 2011 and June 30, 2012?
+- Do you now have or will you have children who receive more than half of their support from you between July 1, 2014 and June 30, 2015?

 - Are you a veteran of the US Armed Forces?

 - As determined by a court in your state of legal residence, are you or were you an emancipated minor?

 - As determined by a court in your state of legal residence, are you or were you in legal guardianship?